About The Humane Society of Carroll County

 Today, the Humane Society of Carroll County maintains a contract with Carroll County to provide Animal Control services.
 While Carroll County provides partial funding for these services, a minimum of 1 million dollars per year must be raised by HSCC to fund the medical care, food, enrichment and adoption pathway services for the care of homeless animals.

-with six employees, expanding the shelter’s capability to care for animals.
-Built by Carroll County on a former landfill, the building's blueprints identify in was a facility built with euthanasia processes as a priority, a stark contract to the lifesaving mission of the organization today.
+The current location of the Humane Society of Carroll County opened it's doors, expanding the shelter's capability to care for animals.
+The facility was staffed by six employees.
+Built by Carroll County on a former landfill, the building's blueprints identify it was a facility built with euthanasia processes as a priority, a stark contrast to the lifesaving mission of the organization today.

 Polices and procedures were introduced to re-align operations to match the national movement to focus on live outcomes for homeless animals.
 This movement included the introduction of Trap-Neuter-Return (TNR) practices, owner-retention counseling, diversion programs (help with rehoming, temporary boarding or transport), mass spay & neuter, introduction of foster networks, return to owner and microchip emphasis, data tracking and transparency, regional transports and rescue partnerships, and community outreach & pre-retention services.